Vulcanization

-Vulcanization (British: Vulcanisation) is a range of processes for hardening rubbers.
-The term originally referred exclusively to the treatment of natural rubber with sulfur, which remains the most common practice.
+Vulcanisation (American English: vulcanization) is a range of processes for hardening rubbers.
+The term originally referred exclusively to the treatment of natural rubber with sulfur and heat, which remains the most common practice.
 It has also grown to include the hardening of other (synthetic) rubbers via various means.
-Examples include silicone rubber via room temperature vulcanizing and chloroprene rubber (neoprene) using metal oxides.
+Examples include silicone rubber via room temperature vulcanising and chloroprene rubber (neoprene) using metal oxides.

-Vulcanization can be defined as the curing of elastomers, with the terms 'vulcanization' and 'curing' sometimes used interchangeably in this context.
-It works by forming cross-links between sections of polymer chain which results in increased rigidity and durability, as well as other changes in the mechanical and electrical properties of the material.
-Vulcanization, in common with the curing of other thermosetting polymers, is generally irreversible.
+Vulcanisation can be defined as the curing of elastomers, with the terms 'vulcanisation' and 'curing' sometimes used interchangeably in this context.
+It works by forming cross-links between sections of the polymer chain which results in increased rigidity and durability, as well as other changes in the mechanical and electrical properties of the material.
+Vulcanisation, in common with the curing of other thermosetting polymers, is generally irreversible.

-The word vulcanization is derived from Vulcan, the Roman god of fire and forge.
+The word was suggested by William Brockedon (a friend of Thomas Hancock who attained the British patent for the process) based on the god Vulcan who was associated with heat and sulfur in volcanoes.

 History

-Rubber—latex—had been known for thousands of years in Mesoamerican cultures, used to make balls, sandal soles, rubber bands, and waterproof containers.
-Rubber was processed for specific applications within the Aztec Empire — rubber and latex goods were processed and constructed, and then shipped to the capital for use or further distribution.
+In ancient Mesoamerican cultures, rubber was used to make balls, sandal soles, elastic bands, and waterproof containers.
+It was cured using sulfur-rich plant juices, an early form of vulcanisation.

-Early rubber tube tires in the 19th century would grow sticky on a hot road, until debris would get stuck in them and eventually the tires would burst.

-Charles Goodyear, in the 1830s, was working to improve those tube tires.
-He tried heating up rubber in order to mix other chemicals with it.
+In the 1830s, Charles Goodyear worked to devise a process for strengthening rubber tires.
+Tires of the time would become soft and sticky with heat, accumulating road debris that punctured them.
+Goodyear tried heating rubber in order to mix other chemicals with it.
 This seemed to harden and improve the rubber, though this was due to the heating itself and not the chemicals used.
 Not realizing this, he repeatedly ran into setbacks when his announced hardening formulas did not work consistently.
 One day in 1839, when trying to mix rubber with sulfur, Goodyear accidentally dropped the mixture in a hot frying pan.
 To his astonishment, instead of melting further or vaporizing, the rubber remained firm and, as he increased the heat, the rubber became harder.
-Goodyear quickly worked out a consistent system for this hardening, which he called vulcanization because of the heat involved.
-He obtained a patent in the same year, and by 1844 was producing the rubber on an industrial scale.
+Goodyear worked out a consistent system for this hardening, and by 1844 patented the process and was producing the rubber on an industrial scale.

+On 21 November 1843, British inventor, Thomas Hancock took out a patent for the vulcanisation of rubber using sulfur, eight weeks before Charles Goodyear did the same in the US (30 January 1844).
+Accounts differ as to whether Hancock's patent was informed by inspecting samples of American rubber from Goodyear and whether inspecting such samples could have provided information sufficient to recreate Goodyear's process.

 Applications

-There are many uses for vulcanized materials, some examples of which are rubber hoses, shoe soles, toys, erasers, shock absorbers, conveyor belts, vibration mounts/dampers, insulation materials, tires, and bowling balls.
-Most rubber products are vulcanized as this massively improves their lifespan, function, and strength.
+There are many uses for vulcanised materials, some examples of which are rubber hoses, shoe soles, toys, erasers, hockey pucks, shock absorbers, conveyor belts, vibration mounts/dampers, insulation materials, tires, and bowling balls.
+Most rubber products are vulcanised as this greatly improves their lifespan, function, and strength.

 Overview

-In contrast with thermoplastic processes (the melt-freeze process that characterize the behaviour of most modern polymers), vulcanization, in common with the curing of other thermosetting polymers, is generally irreversible.
+In contrast with thermoplastic processes (the melt-freeze process that characterize the behaviour of most modern polymers), vulcanisation, in common with the curing of other thermosetting polymers, is generally irreversible.

 Five types of curing systems are in common use: